djibe/Android-tutorials/README.md

 ## Huawei Honor 5X (kiwi)

-You can upgrade your Huawei Honor 5X from stock to Android 10 / LineageOS 17.1.
+You can upgrade your Huawei Honor 5X from stock to Android 12 / LineageOS 19.1.

-Tutorial is here (7000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-huawei-honor-5x-from-stock-to-android-10.4563855/>
+Tutorial is here (10.000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-huawei-honor-5x-from-stock-to-android-10.4563855/>

 What you will learn:

 - Unlock Honor 5X bootloader for $4
 - Use fastboot
 - Install and use TWRP recovery
-- Install Android 10 and Google Apps
+- Install Android 12 and Google Apps
 - Get root access with Magisk
-- Pass SafetyNet to use Netflix and Disney+

 ---